philipmorg/Marketing-For-Self-Made-Experts/chapters/01-Introduction.md

 If our new-to-marketing consultant cultivates genuine expertise, at some point the perceived value of their expertise will be undermined by their use of direct response tools.
 They'll have chosen a marketing approach that conflicts with the growth of their business, and they'll need to change.

 This book is not meant to help you "do marketing".
-It's meant to help you think about how to connect and build trust with prospective clients from the beginning to the end of a career where self-made expertise drives both client outcomes and the consultant's increasing status and profitability.
+It's meant to help you think about how to connect and build trust with prospective clients from the beginning to the end of a career where self-made expertise drives both client outcomes and the consultant's increasing authority and profitability.

 If you're like most consultants delivering genuine expertise, you'll probably start out using direct response marketing, gain momentum using that mode of marketing, and then face a tension between continued success and your chosen mode of marketing.
 I wrote this book so you can navigate this path without crashing headlong into a frustrating tension that saps your momentum for several years.